Best Orlando Car Accident Lawyers | ConsumerShield (2025)

 - Insurance review and negotiation.
 Before a lawsuit begins, you’ll likely hear from an insurance adjuster with a proposed claim settlement.
 This is sometimes a low ball offer, so it helps to have a lawyer negotiating on your behalf.

 - Lawsuit filed.
-If a settlement cannot be reached with the insurance company, then filing a formal complaint with the appropriate court kicks off the lawsuit process.
+If a personal injury settlement cannot be reached with the insurance company, then filing a formal complaint with the appropriate court kicks off the lawsuit process.

 - Evidence exchange.
 Through a process called discovery, each side shares evidence that may impact the case.